GUYARD, Stanislas

 GUÉNON, René

-GUÉNON, René.
+GUÉNON, René Jean Marie Joseph.
 Blois 15.11.1886 — Cairo 7.1.1951.
 French Philosopher and Author interested in Indian philosophy, rather uncritical admirer of the East.
-Son of an architect.
+Son of Jean-Baptiste G., an architect, and Anna-Léontine Jolly.
 Grew up in a Catholic home, school in Blois.
-He studied mathematics at École polytechnique in Paris, but soon switched to philosophy at Sorbonne (diploma…
+He studied mathematics at École polytechnique in Paris,…

 Continue reading